 Check out our Top 10 Tips or a successful Mera peak climb.
 This valley has remained untouched for centuries, with high peaks standing in all directions.
 This trek along with the climb of Mera Peak holds some of the world’s most spectacular mountain views and serene valleys.
 You will see 5 out of 6 of the world’s highest mountains on this trip.
 Our Mera peak climbs have an excellent tried and tested acclimatization program which has given us 85% success to date.
 CLICK HERE for upcoming trips.
 The two keys to success climbing Mera peak are coming with excellent physical strength and conditioning and having enough time for acclimatization.
 We have the right schedule and we can help you get the right training for your Mera peak climb.
 The cost start from USD $4,200.

-A little bit more about the trek and climb
+A little bit more about the trek and Mera Peak Climb

 We get off the beaten Mera Peak trail, crossing the Hinku valley and camping in rarely visited villages and camp sites, spending time high above the main trail, gathering extra acclimatization and conditioning surrounded by stunning scenery and unique valleys.